azerothcore/mod-npc-gambler/.github/README.md

 ### Version

+- v2024.04.05 - Update the module to work with the latest version of the emulator
 - v2019.04.17 - Fix display of win/lose amount for values 100 or above, applicable to copper/silver/gold
 - v2019.04.15 - Ported to AzerothCore by gtao725 (https://github.com/gtao725/)
 - v2019.02.13 - Redesign, Add Coin Type Options, Update AI
 - v2018.12.09 - Update config
 - v2017.08.10 - Release

 ### CREDITS